In the UK, payday is almost feted as if it were a bank holiday.

 🔐 Keep your payslip safe!

-Because a payslip can have many uses, it really is crucial that it is understood properly to highlight any potential issues or mistakes with your employer.
+Because a payslip can have many uses, it really is important that it is understood properly to highlight any potential issues or mistakes with your employer.
+Furthermore, because payslips contain so much sensitive and personal information, they should all be stored in a secure place where you can access them if ever needed.

 What about PayFit?